-- 12.1 The factors and principles that impact on tariff structures are: - a) Operating cost of vehicles; - b) The cost of labour, fuel and maintenance of vehicles.
-This is a labour intensive service and changes in any of these cost elements may have a drastic influence on the total cost; - c) National and regional standards in respect of dump sites and transfer stations must be adhered to and may necessitate additional expenditure; - 12.2 In general refuse volumes are influenced by the following factors: - a) the number of occupants on a property; - b) garden refuse that is produced; - c) the nature and volumes of business and industrial refuse; and - d) habits of consumers and facilities available to them. - 12.3 Each consumer pays for the privilege to have a certain volume of refuse removed from his/her premises.
-Should certain consumers have a need for increased volumes, they must bear the additional cost themselves.
-This principle has the result that a more affordable service is supplied to the average consumer, while large consumers pay for their additional volumes. - 12.4 A consumer who chooses to do his/her own refuse removal will still be liable for paying the refuse tariff, as the service is available to all consumers. - 12.5 Tariffs are based on units of refuse removal.
-One unit is defined as one bag of refuse removed once a week. - 12.6 A refuse fee will be charged to all occupiers/owners of improved properties once a electricity meter has been installed.
-A refuse levy will be payable by the owner where a building/house is unoccupied. - 12.7 Categories of consumers
+- (1) The factors and principles that impact on tariff structures are: - (a) Operating cost of vehicles; - (b) The cost of labour, fuel and maintenance of vehicles. - (c) This is a labour intensive service and changes in any of these cost elements may have a drastic influence on the total cost; - (d) National and regional standards in respect of dump sites and transfer stations must be adhered to and may necessitate additional expenditure; - (2) In general refuse volumes are influenced by the following factors: - (a) The number of occupants on a property; - (b) Garden refuse that is produced; - (c) The nature and volumes of business and industrial refuse; and

+- (d) Habits of consumers and facilities available to them. - (e) Each consumer pays for the privilege to have a certain volume of refuse removed from his/her premises. - (f) Should certain consumers have a need for increased volumes, they must bear the additional cost themselves. - (g) This principle has the result that a more affordable service is supplied to the average consumer, while large consumers pay for their additional volumes. - (h) A consumer who chooses to do his/her own refuse removal will still be liable for paying the refuse tariff, as the service is available to all consumers. - (i) Tariffs are based on units of refuse removal. - (j) One unit is defined as one bag of refuse removed once a week. - (k) A refuse fee will be charged to all occupiers/owners of improved properties once a electricity meter has been installed. - (l) A refuse levy will be payable by the owner where a building/house is unoccupied.